jsthayer/file-sifter/doc/manpage.md

 **r    redundancy**
  ~ Count of all files on *this* side matching this file.

+**I    redunidx**
+ ~ Ordinal of this file amongst equivalents on *this* side.
+If a postfilter is set to only select entries where the **redunidx** value is **1**, then only one entry per group of equivalent files will be output on each side, so such a filter can be used to enumerate unique values.

 **o    modestr**
  ~ Mode and permission bits as a human readable string, in Unix-like format.
 See the documentation of the Go